Nikhil-Banerjee/Portfolio-Tracker/README.md

 Go to: Settings -> Reports -> Transaction Report(csv) for the desired date range.

-Place file inside Sharesies folder inside Data folder (Data -> Sharesies -> "place file").
+Place file inside Sharesies folder inside Trade Reports folder (Trade Reports -> Sharesies -> "place file").

 Delete any other files in the Hatch, Stake and Sharesies folder that is not your data.